viniciusbe/cinema-api/README.md

 - [Npgsql](https://www.nuget.org/packages/Npgsql/) (Version 8.0.0)
 - [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) (Version 6.0.7)

-(Note: The specific code for including these dependencies is not included here.)

 ## Todo List

 Here is a list of features that will be developed in the future: